-INTERNSHIP PHASES: The field internship is divided into two phases of ascending mastery and accountability.
-Each phase has objectives listed on the Field Internship forms that must be achieved before advancing to the next phase or completing the internship.
+The field internship is divided into two phases of ascending mastery and accountability.
+Each has objectives listed on the Field Internship forms that must be achieved before advancing to the next phase or completing the internship.

-Phase 1: Orientation to the Provider Agency and its equipment/operation

-Team member with an emphasis on enhancing assessment and intervention skills

-A student MAY NOT serve as the team leader until the Phase 1 meeting is complete and they are approved to move forward to the capstone experience.
+- Phase 1:Orientation to the Provider Agency and its equipment/operation Team member with an emphasis on enhancing assessment and intervention skills A student MAY NOT serve as the team leader until the Phase 1 meeting is complete and they are approved to move forward to the capstone experience. - Phase 2: "Capstone" experience, where students, in an end-of-program field internship, do work that gets assessed against the desired overall course outcomes.

-Phase 2:

-"Capstone" experience, where students, in an end-of-program field internship, do work that gets assessed against the desired overall course outcomes.
 They are expected to demonstrate competency as a team leader, assessing scene and team safety, assigning team members to perform duties, reaching appropriate paramedic impressions and determining patient care priorities and destination.
 See table below for expectations.
+This is the only portion of the field experience required and approved by CoAEMSP for portfolio completion and all participants must complete the requirements specified by the program completely and competently.
 The student's preceptor is ultimately responsible for ensuring patient safety and that EMS care is timely and appropriate.

-Team Membership (Followership) Team Leadership Demonstrates followership; is receptive to leadership Takes charge Leaves ego/rank at the door Demonstrates confidence, compassion, maturity, and command presence Avoids freelance activity Creates an appropriate action plan Uses appreciative inquiry ask questions to foster positive relationships, and build on the present potential of a given person, organization or situation Receives, processes, verifies, and prioritizes information Listens actively using closed-loop communication and report progress on tasks Communicates accurately and concisely while listening and encouraging feedback Performs tasks accurately and in a timely manner Reconciles incongruent information Advocates for safety and is safety conscious at all times Maintains accountability for team's actions/outcomes Performs functions using situational awareness and maintains it Assesses situation and resources and modifies accordingly
+Team Member Team Leader Demonstrates followership; is receptive to leadership Takes charge Leaves ego/rank at the door Demonstrates confidence, compassion, maturity, and command presence Avoids freelance activity Creates an appropriate action plan Uses appreciative inquiry ask questions to foster positive relationships, and build on the present potential of a given person, organization or situation Receives, processes, verifies, and prioritizes information Listens actively using closed-loop communication and report progress on tasks Communicates accurately and concisely while listening and encouraging feedback Performs tasks accurately and in a timely manner Reconciles incongruent information Advocates for safety and is safety conscious at all times Maintains accountability for team's actions/outcomes Performs functions using situational awareness and maintains it Assesses situation and resources and modifies accordingly